 Bathing in El Salto De Bierge

-El Salto De Bierge is a river with a waterfall close to the idyllic village of Bierge, 41 km from Huesca capital, by a car it may take around 1 hour.
-It considered one of the best places in the area where you can swim or bath while you encounter the nature, this valley is an excessive tourist attraction reference in the area, as it attracts many tourists during summertime.
+El Salto De Bierge is a river with a waterfall close to the idyllic village of Bierge, 41 km from Huesca capital, by car it may take around 1 hour.
+It is considered one of the best places in the area where you can swim or bathe while you encounter nature, this valley is an excessive tourist attraction reference in the area, as it attracts many tourists during summertime.
 The dam is around 10 meters high.

 Delectable Dishes Do You Need to Try While Visiting Aragon Region

 When it comes to world-traveling – there is the one constant must-thing everybody should not miss.
 They need to learn about the culture and to try the flavors of the area of wherever they are going.
 And, if you’re traveling to the Aragonese Pyrenees, you’re going to be in for an enjoyable treat that no other places have been able to master.
 Spanish dishes are certainly worth giving a try with the amazing ingredient combinations and seasonings.
 Aragon is also known for a wonderful fresh mixed cheese such as Tronchon.

 Irrespective of where you go in Aragon, you need to give the area dishes a twizzle.
 After you’ve done it, you may recognize that people here often rely on meat on all events.
 What are some widespread Aragon dishes you can find when you visit this countryside?

 This dish is consisting of chicken or lamb cooked in a typical way in a sauce made of red peppers, tomato, garlic, and jamón serrano.
 Unlike part of Aragon, they may use a variety of meat.
 It’s a very modest dish that you can make yourself easily but a very tasty one should try it in Aragon.